-Texas Non-Hodgkin Lymphoma Lawyer and Glyphosate Exposure Lawsuits by Texas Roundup Cancer Claims Lawyer Jason S. Coomer
+Texas Non-Hodgkin Lymphoma Lawyer and Glyphosate Exposure Lawsuits by Texas Roundup Cancer Claims Attorney Jason S. Coomer

-If you have been diagnosed with Non-Hodgkin Lymphoma, Leukemia, or Multiple Myeloma and are interested in speaking with a Glyphosate exposure lawsuit lawyer, use our contact form or contact Texas Non-Hodgkin Lymphoma Lawyer, Jason Coomer via e-mail message, for a review of your potential claim.
+If you have been diagnosed with Non-Hodgkin Lymphoma, Leukemia, or Multiple Myeloma and are interested in speaking with a Glyphosate exposure lawsuit lawyer, use our contact form or contact Texas Non-Hodgkin Lymphoma Attorney, Jason Coomer via e-mail message, for a review of your potential claim.

-Glyphosate Exposure Lawsuits and Non-Hodgkin Lymphoma Cancer Lawsuits
+Glyphosate Exposure Lawsuits, Non-Hodgkin Lymphoma Cancer Attorney and Multiple Myeloma Lawyer

 Glyphosate products were listed as "probably carcinogenic to humans" in 2015 by the International Agency for Research on Cancer (IARC).
 The IARC described evidence that shows that exposure to Glyphosate may cause Non-Hodgkin Lymphoma in humans.
 Once an increased number of farmers filed lawsuits against Monsanto, the cases were consolidated in the US District Court for the Northern District of California.
 These lawsuits are part of the multidistrict litigation (MDL) against Monsanto and now Bayer.
 Bayer has recently acquired Monsanto.
 Recently, a California jury awarded $2.055 billion to a couple who sued Monsanto alleging its Roundup weed killer caused them to develop an aggressive form of cancer after decades of treating their properties with the glyphosate-based herbicide.
 Over 13,000 lawsuits have been filed across the county against the makers of Roundup.
 There have been several multi-million dollar verdicts in favor of the plaintiff that have come down with Non-Hodgkin Lymphoma after using Glyphosate products.

 There has been presure for the EPA to declare Glyphosate a probable human carcinogen and go on to do a risk assessment to determine if human exposure is sufficient to warrant concern.
 It is in these instances where the law needs to step in and hold companies responsible that produce and sell the potentially dangerous glyphosate-based herbicide products.
 Some of the most important and frequently discussed Roundup/Glyphosate case-control studies are:

 What is Roundup (Glyphosate Product) and how does it work?